 The Math Department offers a series of workshops to help students succeed and excel for particular Math courses.
 Students in Math 19, Math 30, Math 30P, Math 31, and Math 71 are required to register in a workshop section when they register for the lecture--both courses need to be in your shopping cart when you check out.
 If you have trouble registering for any of these courses, please contact the Math Department Office: MH 308 or phone: (408) 924-5100.
-Voluntary workshops are also offered for Math 8, Math 32, and Math 42.
+Voluntary workshops are also offered for Math 8, Math 32, Math 42, and Math 133A.
 The Math Department Workshops page has more information about workshops and addresses common questions about enrolling in workshops.

 ACT, SAT and AP Calculus AB/BC

 If a student meets a requirement or prerequisite because of a test score, but the score is not part of their official record yet, they can submit an unofficial score to the Math Department in person or via email (email@example.com).
 The official scores still need to be submitted to the registrar to become part of the student record.

 Students, who are repeating a class or who are taking the class through Open University/Continuing Education, CANNOT register before the first day of class.
 These students should attend a section of the class and the instructor will have further instructions.